Canning Tomato Basil Sauce

-What Type of Tomatoes Are Used for Tomato Sauce?
+What Type of Tomatoes Do People Use For Tomato Sauce?

-Typically plum or San Marzano tomatoes are used to make tomato sauce.
-You can use whatever kind your family prefers.
+Plum tomatoes are the best tomatoes for making sauce or paste.
 Whichever you use, use ripe tomatoes to get flavorful sauce.
 Garden tomatoes, store bought or farmers market tomatoes are all good to use after washing.

 How Do You Process The Tomatoes?

 You can use a food processor to chop the tomatoes into pieces prior to putting into the food mill.
 If you don’t have a food processor a blender works well.
 You may need to process tomatoes in batches.

 When you run the tomatoes through the food mill, there will be juice and pulp that is on the food mill.
 This pulp is wanted to help thicken the sauce while it reduces.

 How Much Fresh Basil Do You Need?

 This recipe calls for a quarter cup to make the tomato sauce.
 The basil is not added until after running the tomatoes through the food mill.
 It is ok to include it in canning the tomato sauce.